Stormy Weather (1943 film): Release and legacy

 The original release prints of Stormy Weather were processed in sepiatone.
-In 2001, Stormy Weather was selected for the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant."
+In 2001, Stormy Weather was selected for preservation in the United States National Film Registry by the Library of Congress, being deemed "culturally, historically, or aesthetically significant."

+In 1991, Stormy Weather was released on home video by Fox Video as part of the "Great American Musical Collection".

 It was released on DVD in North America in 2005.

 Soundtrack

 The film's musical highlights include Waller performing his composition "Ain't Misbehavin'", Cab Calloway leading his band in his composition "Jumpin' Jive" accompanied by a Nicholas Brothers dance sequence, and a lengthy dance sequence built around the title song, featuring the vocals of Lena Horne and the dancing of Katherine Dunham.
 Horne also performs in several dance numbers with Robinson.
 It was one of her few non-MGM film appearances, and one of only two films from the 1930s-1940s in which Horne played a substantial role.
 Ford Dabney was a consultant on the music for the film.

 The soundtrack has been released on CD by 20th Century Fox references 7822–11007, though Sunbeam Records released the soundtrack on vinyl in 1976.
 The Soundtrack Factory CD includes Lena Horne singing "Good For Nothin' Joe", a song that did not appear in the movie.
 Other songs include: